 Your website has to respect also Chinese standards and Chinese taste: usually, there is a lot of information on the homepage, with small characters.

 This is very important because Chinese consumers are used to searching for information on the internet before buying a product, because of the problems of fake products and food scandals.
 Word of mouth and internet information is then very important.

-Moreover, for an e-business website, Chinese customers are used to having precise information immediately with the price, the product, the details, without wasting time.
-Chinese consumers don’t like to waste time searching for information or during the paying process for example.
+Moreover, for an e-business website, Chinese customers are used to having precise information immediately with the price, the product, and the details, without wasting time.
+Chinese consumers don’t like to waste time searching for information or during the payment process for example.

 Foreign red wines have also a luxury image in China, so it is important to have a beautiful website with a luxury side.